Southampton-RSG/2021-11-1-socobio-crs/prerequisites.md

 [[Home]](https://southampton-rsg.github.io/2019-03-13-southampton-swc/)

-**Prior to the workshop, it is vital that you install some software on your laptop and create an account at Github by following the instructions below!**
+**Prior to the workshop, it is vital that you install some software on your laptop and create an account at Github by following the instructions below**

-There is little time during the workshop to deal with installation problems, so it makes the day run much more smoothly if you arrive with your software already installed.
+There is little time during the workshop to deal with installation problems, so it makes the day run more smoothly if you arrive with your software already installed.

 ## Bash

-Among many other things, Bash allows you to automate dull and boring tasks.
+Among many other things, Bash allows you to automate repetitive tasks.
 We use it during the command line section of the course.

 #### Windows